emalherbi-zz/MProgress/README.md

 Documentation
 -------

-MProgress documentation, included in this repo in the site directory, is publicly hosted on GitHub Pages at [http://emalherbi.github.io/MProgress](http://emalherbi.github.io/MProgress).
+MProgress documentation, included in this repo in the docs directory, is publicly hosted on GitHub Pages at [http://emalherbi.github.io/MProgress](http://emalherbi.github.io/MProgress).

 Support
 -------